Estimote/Android-Fleet-Management-SDK/DOC_monitoring_after_restart.md

   }
 }
 ```
-* Don't forget to add you Application class to AndroidManifest.xml in <application> tag.
+* Don't forget to add your Application class to AndroidManifest.xml in the `<application>` tag.
 ```xml
  <application
       android:allowBackup="true"